jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (b) refer the teacher concerned to a competency review:
   (c) refer the teacher concerned to an impairment process, which may involve either or both of the following:
     (i) assessment of an impairment:
-    (ii) assistance with an impairment.
+    (ii) assistance with an impairment:
+  (d) refer the matter back to the Teaching Council.
 (2A) Subsection (2)﻿(b) does not apply to an employee in a charter school who holds a limited authority to teach.
 (3) If the Complaints Assessment Committee makes a finding of misconduct or serious misconduct, with the agreement of the teacher concerned, it may do 1 or more of the following:
   (a) censure the teacher:
-  (b) impose conditions on the teacher’s practising certificate or authority, including (without limitation) requiring the teacher to undergo supervision or professional development:
+  (b) impose conditions on the teacher’s practising certificate or authority for a specified period, including (without limitation) requiring the teacher to undergo supervision or professional development:
   (c)
   (d) annotate the register or the list of authorised persons in a specified manner:
-  (e) direct the Teaching Council to impose conditions on any subsequent practising certificate issued to the teacher.
+  (e) direct the Teaching Council to impose conditions on any subsequent practising certificate or authority issued to the teacher.
 (4) The Complaints Assessment Committee may, at any time, refer a matter to the Disciplinary Tribunal for a hearing.
 (5) The Complaints Assessment Committee must refer to the Disciplinary Tribunal any matter if the Committee considers that either of the following powers is likely to be considered in order to address the matter:
   (a) the power to suspend a teacher’s practising certificate or authority under section 500(1)﻿(d):